University School of Croatian Language and Culture: June 24 - July 19, 2024

 The programme includes:

-Lectures - There will be several academic and field lectures on Croatian culture and other elements of the Croatian identity, history in particular.
+Lecture - There will be a lecture on Croatian culture and other elements of the Croatian identity.

 Expert guided visits and tours – The following are organised under expert guidance: sightseeing in the Zagreb city core, visits to various museums, galleries, art exhibitions, cultural and scientific institutions, and visits to theatre plays and concerts.

 Study trips - Trips to the Croatian Zagorje region and Plitvice Lakes National Park are undertaken with expert guidance.
-Outdoor instruction for all participants is organised in the frame of field trips.
+Outdoor instruction for all participants is organised in the frame of Croatian Zagorje trip.

 Weekly language quizzes - Every week participants take written Croatian language quizzes allowing teachers to monitor their progress.
 Weekly quizzes also serve to get participants used to taking tests and to make the final exam less stressful.